Accountability

 Corporate accountability

-A prime example of corporate accountability failure is the Volkswagen emissions scandal.
-The company was found to have installed software in their cars to cheat on emissions tests.
-This led to significant fines, a damaged reputation, and a loss of consumer trust.
+A stark illustration of corporate accountability failure is the Volkswagen emissions scandal.
+The company faced scrutiny for installing software in its cars designed to cheat emissions tests, resulting in substantial fines, a tarnished reputation, and a loss of consumer trust.

 Political accountability